learn-co-curriculum/aws-css-rainbow-lab/README.md

 we do it we're going to learn about HTML elements, CSS styling, CSS selectors, how color works in CSS and importing style sheets.

-Before we start, here's some basic info about HTML and CSS.
-Skip to [Make a CSS Rainbow](#make-a-rainbow) if you feel comfortable enough with HTML and CSS.
+Before we start, we'll review some basic info about HTML and CSS.
+Skip to the [Make a CSS Rainbow](#make-a-rainbow) section if you feel comfortable enough with HTML and CSS.

 ## Getting Started

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

-Run `learn test` as you work to see your test progress.
+Install all the dependencies with `npm install` to ensure you can test your work as you go with `npm test`.

 ## Review HTML Basics